peteroupc/html3dutil/doc/Global.md

 <a name='getPromiseResults'></a>
 ### getPromiseResults(promises, [progressResolve], [progressReject])

-Utility function that returns a promise that resolves after the given list of promises finishes its work.
+An auxiliary function that returns a promise that resolves after the given list of promises finishes its work.